ozgurshahin/ozgur-spring-boot-kafka-sample/README.md

 https://kafka.apache.org/quickstart

-Enough is set up for the zookeeper and kafka servers to start running.
+For starting to operate the zookeeper and kafka server, it is sufficient to have

 ```
 KAFKA_PATH/bin/zookeeper-server-start.sh config/zookeeper.properties